 I really have no idea how you can mix carrots, lemon and sugar and it comes out tasting so much like apricot jam.

 Uses for Carrot Jam

 There are many ways to use carrot jam, and other vegetable jam recipes.
 Try it on:

 Cookies (try it in my Jammy Dodgers aka Linzer Cookies)

 Layer it with yogurt and granola into a carrot cake parfait.

 I've even used carrot jam as a filling in cake in the Carrot Victoria Sponge recipe in my cookbook,Veggie Desserts + Cakes.

-Add 2 tbsp brandy for an authentic Victorian flavor for adults.
+Add 2 tablespoon brandy for an authentic Victorian flavor for adults.
 Stir it in when you add the lemon zest.

 Turn it into Carrot Cake Jam by adding ½ teaspoon each of ground cinnamon, nutmeg and cloves when you add the sugar and grated carrot to the pot.

 Make it a Persian Carrot Jam (known in Iran as Morabaye Havij or Murraba-ye-Havij) by adding 2 teaspoons rose water and 1 teaspoon ground cardamom at the end, and cook on low for a further 5 minutes, stirring often.